Sudo-Ivan/fusionx/README.md

 <h1 align="center">FusionX</h1>
-<p align="center">FusionX is a fork of Fusion RSS with faster and more experimental updates.</p>
+<p align="center">FusionX is a fork of Fusion with faster and more experimental updates.</p>

 ## Features of FusionX